-Boris Johnson And Conservative Party Win Large Majority In Parliament
+Boris Johnson And Conservative Party Win Large Majority In U.K. Parliament

 British voters have delivered a stunning victory to Prime Minister Boris Johnson and his Conservative Party, giving the champion of Brexit a large majority in the House of Commons and the support he needs to take the United Kingdom out of the European Union in January.

-With almost all results in, the BBC projects that Conservatives will win an absolute majority of 78 seats in the 650 seat chamber, giving Johnson a firm mandate to form the next government.
+With almost all results in, the BBC projects that Conservatives will win an absolute majority of 78 seats in the 650-seat chamber, giving Johnson a firm mandate to form the next government.
 Johnson has been prime minister since July following the resignation of his predecessor, Theresa May, and called early elections in a gamble that he has won handily.

+Speaking to supporters Friday morning, Johnson said the results mean "getting Brexit done is now the irrefutable, irresistible, unarguable decision of the British people."

 The opposition Labour Party suffered its worst defeat in decades, losing at least 59 seats.
 Party leader Jeremy Corbyn, although he won re-election in his constituency, announced he will not lead Labour in the next election.